From local to non-local correlations: the Dual Boson perspective: EDMFT++ theories

 Therefore, these contributions are not provided by the local impurity problem and should be taken into account.

 It is worth mentioning, that the Hedin form of the self-energy and polarization operator is exact for the theories with only one type of propagators.
-As soon as one includes the vertex functions of impurity problem in the diagrams, all propagators become effectively separated into the two different types.
+As soon as one includes the vertex functions of the impurity problem in the diagrams, all propagators become effectively separated into two different types.
 Now, since the correction to the dynamical mean-field level is introduced in terms of only one (non-local) type of lines and all local lines are gathered in the local vertices, the Hedin form does not provide the exact result for the self-energy and polarization as shown in Refs.~\onlinecite{al1979contribution, AnKat}.

-In order to discuss this more details, let us take a closer look on the Hedin diagram~\eqref{eq:HedinSigma} for the self-energy.
+In order to discuss this in more detail, let us take a closer look at the Hedin diagram~\eqref{eq:HedinSigma} for the self-energy.
 Above we discussed the case of only local propagators.
-Now let us assume, that Hedin vertex contains at least one non-local Green's function $\tilde{G}_{\kv\nu}$ and renormalized interaction $\tilde{W}_{\qv\omega}$.
+Now let us assume, that the Hedin vertex contains at least one non-local Green's function $\tilde{G}_{\kv\nu}$ and renormalized interaction $\tilde{W}_{\qv\omega}$.
 Then, the self-energy diagram can be reduced to the form of two renormalized three-point vertices with the non-local propagators in between as shown in Fig.~\ref{fig:Hedin} a).
-It may also happen, that one particular contribution to the lattice self-energy does not contain the non-local renormalized interaction at all.
+It may also happen that one particular contribution to the lattice self-energy does not contain the non-local renormalized interaction at all.
 This case is shown in Fig.~\ref{fig:Hedin} b).
-The last case without the non-local Green's functions is not considered here due to appearance of the higher-order vertex functions of impurity problem in the diagrams.
-The same procedure can be done for the polarization operator.
+The last case without a non-local Green's functions is not considered here due to appearance of higher-order vertex functions of the impurity problem in the diagrams.
+The same procedure can be used for the polarization operator.
 Then, if we restrict ourselves only to the lowest order vertex function $\gamma_{\nu\omega}$, the self-energy and polarization operator introduced beyond the dynamical mean-field level are

-where, according to the above discussions, the three-point vertices appear at the both sides of GW diagrams.
+where, according to the above discussions, the three-point vertices appear at both sides of the GW diagrams, as was already discussed in Ref.~\cite{PhysRevB.66.085120}.
+Moreover, the specified form of the diagrams for the self-energy and polarization operator allows one to resum more diagrams than with the use of TRILEX form.